areaDetector/ADEiger/README.md

 How to run:
 -----------

-* Under `ADEiger/iocs/eigerIOC/iocBoot/iocEiger/` there is already a ready to use IOC:
+* Under `ADEiger/iocs/eigerIOC/iocBoot/iocEiger/` there is already a ready to use IOC for the Eiger1 and in iocEiger2/ for the Eiger2:
   - Change the IP address in `st.cmd`.
   - Run `./st.cmd`.
-* There are medm, edm, CSS-Boy, caQtDM, and Phoebus Display Builder screens under `areaDetector/ADEiger/eigerApp/op/`.
+* There are medm, edm, caQtDM, CSS-Boy, and CSS-Phoebus screens under `areaDetector/ADEiger/eigerApp/op/`.